Optimal Discriminant Analysis in High-Dimensional Latent Factor Models: Introduction

 \subsubsection{Extension to multi-class classification}

 Our fifth contribution is to extend the general two-step classification procedure in Section \ref{sec_method} to handle multi-class classification problems in Section \ref{sec_multi_level}.
-Rates of convergence of the excess risk of the proposed multi-class classifier that bases on any matrix $B$ are derived in Theorem \ref{thm_risk_multi}.
+Rates of convergence of the excess risk of the proposed multi-class classifier are derived in Theorem \ref{thm_risk_multi}.
 PC-based classifiers are analyzed subsequently in Corollary \ref{cor_risk_multi}.
-Our theory is the first to explicitly characterize dependence of the excess risk on the number of classes, and to cover the weak separation case when $\Dt \to 0$.
+Our theory is the first to explicitly characterize dependence of the excess risk on the number of classes, and to cover the weak separation case when $\Dt \to 0$.\\

-We emphasize that the methodology is of its own interest.
-It solves a long standing issue on generalizing regression-based classification methods \citep{hastie_09_esl,Izenman-book,mai2012} in the classical binary LDA setting to handle multi-class classification.\\

 The paper is organized as follows.
 In Section \ref{sec_benchmark}, we provide an oracle benchmark that quantifies the excess risk of the optimal classifier based on $X$.
-We state the minimax lower bounds of the excess risk in Section \ref{sec_lower_bound}.
+We state the minimax lower bounds of the excess risk for any classifier in Section \ref{sec_lower_bound}.
 In Section \ref{sec_method}, we present a connection between the linear discriminant classifier by using $Z$ and regression of $Y$ onto $Z$.
 This key observation leads to our proposed PC-based classifier.
 Furthermore, we propose a data-driven selection of the number of retained principal components.
 A general theory is stated in Section \ref{sec_theory_general} for analyzing the excess risk of the classifier $\wh g_x$ that uses any $B$ for the estimate $\wh \theta$ in (\ref{general B}).
 In Section \ref{sec_theory_application} we apply the general result to analyze the PC-based classifiers.
-Simulation results are presented in Section \ref{sec_sim} and a real data analysis is given in Section \ref{sec_real_data}.
+Main simulation results are presented in Section \ref{sec_sim} and a real data analysis is given in Section \ref{sec_real_data}.
 Extension to multi-class classification is studied in Section \ref{sec_multi_level}.
-All the proofs are deferred to the Appendix.\\
+All the proofs and additional simulation results are deferred to the Appendix.\\